 The Minister(s) has the “Freedom of the Pulpit”, the freedom to speak the truth as he or she understands it, when in the pulpit, or through other established channels of communication or through personal witness.

 The “calling” of a minister is a formal process defined and overseen by the UUA.
 The Congregation elects a Ministerial Search Committee, which identifies the Congregations needs and desires, evaluates candidates and presents one candidate to the Congregation for a vote.
 According to our By-Laws, there must be a two-thirds vote in favour of the candidate, but the UUA recommends that the candidate not accept the position without at least 95% of the vote.

 Shawn Newton, our 23rd Minister, was called to Toronto First in April 2007 unanimously with 177 votes.
-He started work with us that September.
+He started work with us that September and served until June, 2023.
 Our previous Co-Ministers, Mark and Donna Morrison Reed, were with us for eighteen years.